Who is behind the project?

-The Food Hub is going to be a significant food storage and distribution centre, small business incubator, shop and cafe that will service the whole of Cambridge City and surrounding area.
+The Food Hub is going to be a significant food storage and distribution centre, small business incubator, shop and cafe that will service Cambridge City and surrounding area.

 At the heart of the Food Hub will be a food store that will predominantly be filled with food that has come directly from farms that are local to Cambridge.
 This will be a place where trade buyers and chefs can come and be inspired by the very best produce that our local area has to offer.